 I learned how to get in and out of a car and even the proper way to get on and off the toilet.

-In the last two weeks, I was allotted, I was introduced to a young man who provided additional physical therapy in the form of weight training.
+In the last two weeks, I was introduced to a young man who provided additional physical therapy in the form of weight training.

-He was working on his Master’s degree at Kinesiology hoping to gain a job with one of the major Chicago sports teams.
+He was working on his Master’s degree in Kinesiology hoping to gain a job with one of the major Chicago sports teams.